What would it be like to have the ability to teleport?

 Bitportation involves the conversion of an object into information by scanning it, the transmission of that information to a new location and the recreation of a physical entity by a manufacturing device such as a 3D printer.

 Just like sending a fax, bitportation relies on multiplication.
 In other words, there will be two copies of the object, each on a different spatial place.
 Livneh described this teleporting process as “Copy & Paste” transportation which he contrasts to classical means of transportation that require leaving the starting point and traveling a specific distance to arrive at the destination, which we could refer to as “Cut & Paste” transportation.

 The result of bitportation is hence two identical but independent entities at each end of the line.

 Livneh argues bitportation is not only feasible, but it is also already here in an early form.
 We already have many of the resources due to technological innovations, we just need to develop the capabilities.

 The impact of this innovative idea goes well beyond our earth…

 Since space travel assumes there is a person onboard a spacecraft and there is so much acceleration a person and spacecraft can take, travel speeds have to be slow.
-Travelling at the speed of light, which is the maximal speed in the universe based on Relativity Physics, is out of the question.
-But information on the other hand, can be easily transmitted at the speed of light.
-If Bitportation is great to have as a means of transportation on earth, in space it is a must.
+Traveling at the speed of light, which is the maximal speed in the universe based on Relativity Physics, is out of the

 In a report to NASA, Livneh envisions five stages, which he calls the “RESTORE protocol”: Reach, Establish, Scan & Design, Transmit Object, REmaterialize.